-- a.
-During this process, the investigators will inform the complainant and respondent that if they choose to have advisors of choice in the hearing, the advisors will be included for the intention of providing cross-examination via the Chair (decision-maker) in the hearing.
-The Chair will determine relevancy of the advisor's cross-examination and may choose to allow or disallow the question(s) to be put to the opposing party. - If a complainant or respondent does not provide their own advisor, they have the right to be provided an approved University advisor at no fee or charge to the complainant or respondent. - b.
+a.
+During this process, the Title IX Coordinator will inform the complainant and respondent that if they wish to present questions for cross-examination of the opposing party, then they must submit these questions to the Chair of the Grievance Review Board for consideration.
+The Chair will determine relevancy of the party's cross-examination and may choose to allow or disallow the question(s) to be put to the opposing party.
+If the questions are considered relevant, the Chair or another member of the Grievance Review Board will present these questions during the hearing on behalf of the party that submitted the questions.

+If a complainant or respondent does not provide their own advisor, they have the right to be provided an approved University advisor at no fee or charge to the complainant or respondent.

+- b.
 In the evaluation of question relevancy, the provision of Rape Shield Protections for Complainants deems questions and evidence regarding the complainant's prior sexual behavior irrelevant (unless used to prove someone responsible other than the respondent or to prove consent). - c.
 At the request of either party, or the discretion of the University, the University will provide for the entire live hearing (including cross-examination) to occur in separate spaces, utilizing technology for parties to see and hear one another but maintain physical distance. - d.
-If a party or witness does not attend the live hearing or does not submit to cross-examination at the live hearing, the GRB and the Chair (decision-maker) must not rely on any statement of that party or witness in providing a determination, nor draw any inference regarding responsibility based on the absence of participation by that party or witness. - e.
-The hearing will be audio or audio-visually recorded, and the recording retained.
+If a party or witness does not attend the live hearing or does not submit to cross-examination at the live hearing, the GRB and the Chair (decision-maker) may consider the lack of participation in their findings. - e.
+The hearing will be audio or audio-visually recorded, and the recording retained for seven (7) years.
+The recording must be made available to either the complainant or respondent upon their request.